trepichio/nps_api/README.md

 by _default_ this web server will run at _port 3399_.
 If you want to run in a different port just open the .env file and change both the PORT variable and port value in URL_MAIL and save it.

-run the migrations to create databse and its tables
+run the migrations to create database and its tables

 ```
 npm run typeorm -- migration:run